ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 region, depth layer or time period is required, then those regions need to be removed using other preprocessor operations in advance.

+This function requires a cell area `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed.
+The required ancillary variable, either ``areacella`` for atmospheric variables or ``areacello`` for ocean variables, can be attached to the main dataset as described in :ref:`ancillary_variables`.

+.. deprecated:: 2.8.0
   The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
 More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.area_statistics`.